-More specifically, Map 20, Public Parks, Recreation, and Open Space designates future lands for the Charles Branch Stream Valley as a master-planned stream valley park with active and passive recreation.
+More specifically, Map 20, Public Parks, Recreation, and Open Space designates future lands for the Charles Branch Stream Valley as a master-planned stream valley park, with active and passive recreation.
 The subject development plan contains approximately 5.5 acres of 100-year floodplain along the Charles Branch.
-Section 24-134(a)(4) states that when land is shown for preservation as part of a stream valley park on an official master plan, such land may be dedicated or preserved in lieu of active recreation, provided that the Planning Board finds that there is a reasonable amount of active recreation in the general area and that any trails shown on the master plan are provided.
-The subject property is located in close proximity to two M-NCPPC-owned parks.
-Marlton Park and Fairhaven Park.
-Both parks contain a variety of recreational facilities which will serve the new residents of this development.
-As such, dedication of the floodplain portion of the subject property to M-NCPPC (approximately 6.2 acres) to meet the recommendations of the master plan as related to the Charles Branch Stream Valley Park would be appropriate.
-The proposed dedication area contains the 100-year floodplain, wetlands and stream buffers.
-The dedication of this parcel will facilitate further Prince George's County Department of Parks and Recreation (DPR) efforts to acquire properties to the south to connect to the existing Charles Branch Stream Valley Park that is owned M-NCPPC.
+Section 24-134(a)(4) states that when land is shown for preservation as part of a stream valley park on an official master plan, such land may be dedicated, or preserved in lieu of active recreation, provided that the Planning Board finds that there is a reasonable amount of active recreation in the general area and that any trails shown on the master plan are provided.
+The subject property is located in close proximity to two M-NCPPC-owned parks, Marlton Park and Fairhaven Park.
+Both parks contain a variety of recreational facilities, which will serve the new residents of this development.
+As such, dedication of the floodplain portion of the subject property to M-NCPPC (approximately 6.2 acres), to meet the recommendations of the Subregion 6 Master Plan and SMA, as related to the Charles Branch Stream Valley Park, would be appropriate.
+The proposed dedication area contains the 100-year floodplain, wetlands, and stream buffers.
+The dedication of this parcel will facilitate further Prince George's County Department of Parks and Recreation (DPR) efforts to acquire properties to the south to connect to the existing Charles Branch Stream Valley Park that is owned by M-NCPPC.
 In addition, the 2009 Approved Countywide Master Plan of Transportation (MPOT) calls for a master-planned trail to be implemented along Charles Branch.
 The dedication of this property would greatly enhance the implementation of this trail, at the time of the design phase.

-Notwithstanding the staff recommendation of disapproval for this application, based on the applicant's proposal, staff would recommend the conveyance of parkland for the purposes of meeting the mandatory dedication of parkland requirements for this site.
+Notwithstanding the staff recommendation of disapproval for this application, staff would recommend the conveyance of parkland for the purposes of meeting the mandatory dedication of parkland requirements for this site.
+The plans submitted by the applicant propose the conveyance of Parcel H (6.27 acres) to M-NCPPC, which exceeds the mandatory parkland dedication requirement.

-6. Trails-This PPS was reviewed for conformance with the MPOT and the Subregion 6 Master Plan and SMA (area master plan) to implement planned trails, bikeways, and pedestrian improvements.
+6. Trails-This PPS was reviewed for conformance with MPOT and the Subregion 6 Master Plan and SMA (area master plan) to implement planned trails, bikeways, and pedestrian improvements.
 The property is not located within a designated Center or Corridor; therefore, it is not subject to Section 24-124.01 of the Subdivision Regulations and the "Transportation Review Guidelines, Part 2."